-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

-For example, many home warranty contracts cover plumbing, electrical, and heating and cooling systems, as well as the refrigerator, stove, oven, dishwasher, garbage disposal unit, washer and dryer.
-Most home warranty companies also offer additional coverage for an extra charge, such as protection for your swimming pool or hot tub.
+For example, many home warranty contracts cover plumbing, electrical, and heating and cooling systems, as well as the refrigerator, stove, oven, dishwasher, garbage disposal unit, and washer and dryer.
+You may purchase additional coverage for an extra charge, such as protection for your swimming pool or hot tub.

 A home warranty can offer several benefits, including:

 - Financial coverage for defective appliances that need to be fixed or replaced in a timely manner.